Sunday, November 4, 2012

 In short these are the major concerns from Canarsie resident affected by Hurricane Sandy:

-1. Monetary Assistance: A. Many of these homeowners are in the peculiar situation of having an insurance policy that covers only Hurricane damage but does not cover flood damage.
-Furthermore, their Hurricane deductible which was commonly five percent results in each of these homeowners paying at least $15,000 of their own money before their insurance company will release any additional funding.
 B. FEMA has been accepting claims from homeowners in the neighborhood.
 However, FEMA only covers a portion of the value of “necessity” items.
 According to homeowners “necessity” items includes lighting, appliances (stove, refrigerators), boilers, furnaces.
 That excludes computers, washing machines/ dryers, bed sets, and other furniture.
 Furthermore, FEMA should be more visible and set up a mobile office in Canarsie.
 According to one homeowner, they did so in the other Brooklyn community of Coney Island and in Staten Island.

 2. When will their homes be safe to live in?
 Most of the basements in this neighborhood were flooded with sewage and other toxins.
 These homes need to be disinfected ASAP.
 Plus the sewage system for many homes have been destroyed and water caused mold to form on the basement walls that could over time spread to the walls on the higher floors.